RunOpenCode/twig-bufferized-template/README.markdown

 ## Other configuration parameters

-- `enabled`: Enable/disable node visitor to process bufferized nodes.
-If you have used `{% bufferize %}` tag, it will be just ignored.
 - `nodes`: Add other custom Twig tag nodes to template bufferization.
 - `whitelist`: By default, all templates are analysed for bufferization.
 You can explicitly state which templates should be processed with node visitor, others will be ignored.
 - `blacklist`: This parameter is oposite of `whitelist`, here you can state which templates should be ignored.
 You can use either `whitelist` or `blacklist`, but not booth.
-- `bufferManager`: If you need different implementation of buffering execution, you can state FQCN which should be used as buffer manager.
-- `defaultExecutionPriority`: Default execution priority of all bufferized template chunks.
+- `default_execution_priority`: Default execution priority of all bufferized template chunks.
-- `nodeVisitorPriority`: Twig defines priority of node visitors, which ought to be between [-10, 10].
+- `node_visitor_priority`: Twig defines priority of node visitors, which ought to be between [-10, 10].
 By using value of 10, bufferizing node visitor will be executed as last node visitor in process of transforming AST, which is desired behaviour.
 However, if you need different priority, you can configure that here.

 ## How bufferization works?